great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 Start here to learn how to connect to data, create Expectations, validate data, and review Validation Results.
 This is an ideal place to start if you're new to GX Core and want to experiment with features and see what it offers.

-To complement your code exploration, check out the [GX Core overview](/core/introduction/gx_overview.md) for a primer on the GX components and workflow pattern used in the examples.
+To complement your code exploration, check out the [GX Core overview](/core/introduction/gx_overview.md) for a primer on the GX Core components and workflow pattern used in the examples.

 ## Prerequisites